robotframework/robotframework/doc/userguide/src/Appendices/EvaluatingExpressions.rst

 Evaluating expressions
 ======================

-Constructs such as if expressions and inline Python evaluation and several BuiltIn keywords, accept an expression that is evaluated in Python.
+Constructs such as `if expression`_ and `inline Python evaluation`_ and several BuiltIn_ keywords, accept an expression that is evaluated in Python.

 Evaluation namespace